-Refers to provision of crisis hotline telephone counseling by trained professionals or volunteers on a 24 hour/7 day a week basis.
+Refers to provision of crisis hotline telephone counseling by trained professionals or volunteers on a 24-hour/7-day-a-week basis.
 Includes telephone contacts with victims during which services and available support are identified.
-Includes non-emergency safety planning with victim, initial assessment interviews, case management contacts to determine if referrals were followed up and satisfactory, etc.
+Includes non-emergency safety planning with victims, initial assessment interviews, case management contacts to determine if referrals were followed up and satisfactory, etc.